nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - Fully managed, no servers to provision or manage
 - Petabyte scale data warehouse service
 - Faster and cheaper than other data warehouse providers
-- Data warehouse: stores extremely large amounts of data collected from a wide range of sources to analyze
+- Data Warehouse: stores extremely large amounts of data collected from a wide range of sources to analyze
 - Secure, quick to set up, and easy to scale

 ### Evaluate: Hosted or Managed Database?